AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

 \endverbatim
 to remove them when compiling a release version of the software unit with pruned release log macros.
 Alternatively, such code might be embedded in macro \ref Lox_Prune.
-(Pruning of release logging can be enabled by defining compiler symbol \ref ALOX_REL_LOG to \c 0 and could be useful in certain situations.)
+(Pruning of release logging can be enabled by defining the compiler-symbol \ref ALOX_REL_LOG to \c 0 and could be useful in certain situations.)

-Before using the macros, each code entity has to set the preprocessor macro \ref LOX_LOX This can be done in a general header file of the software, (e.g., the same that exposes the release-Lox object to that source), or, in more complex scenarios with more than one release-Lox object, at any other appropriate source location.
+Before using the macros, each code entity has to set the preprocessor macro \ref LOX_LOX This can be done in a general header-file of the software, (e.g., the same that exposes the release-Lox object to that source), or, in more complex scenarios with more than one release-Lox object, at any other appropriate source location.